 Contact IB/IBCP/AP Coordinator Anna Jackson at firstname.lastname@example.org

 Johnson International Scholars Academy (JISA) is a Program of Choice within Johnson High School.
 The JISA curriculum is an academically rigorous program stressing advanced studies in the four core academics, a second language, and a program elective.
 Developing an awareness of the world’s diversity and the individual’s role in society is a central focus of this program.

-The academy ensures completion of state-required courses while preparing students for their path as upperclassmen: IB Diploma Programme, AP Courses, or Dual Enrollment.
+The academy ensures completion of state-required courses while preparing students for their path as upperclassmen.
+JISA is the first of two programs in a continuum of advanced academic programs.
+The IB Diploma Programme is the second.
 JISA is for students who are serious about an academic curriculum that prepares them for success in competitive universities and the challenges of our global economy.

 For additional information: 770-536-2394.

 Lanier College Career Academy (LCCA) is an innovative school that provides career pathways and post-secondary education opportunities to students from all the high schools in Hall County who are interested in exploring careers in the Hospitality, Culinary Arts, Marketing, Agriculture Mechanics, HVAC/Construction, and Cosmetology industries.

 LCCA provides students the opportunity to learn in a real work environment, helping to manage and run one of six businesses: Catering, Get Gifted gift shop, Bistro at the Oaks fine dining restaurant, Meeting & Events Conference Center, Reflections Salon and Spa, Habitat for Humanity Construction, and Design 360 personalized promotions lab.
 For more information, call 770-532-3161 or visit the website at: https://theoaks.hallco.org/.